hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 ![Stack fields](/assets/patterns/form-patterns/multi-column-stacking.png =350x*)
 !!!

 The width of the overall form can impact multi-column layouts.
-Use grouping logically based on the layout, width of the page, and overall UX strategy in the application.
+Use set organization logically based on the layout, width of the page, and overall UX strategy in the application.

 ## Text